cont-limno/LAGOSUS/README.md

 ### Data

-Until the LAGOS-US datasets have been made available in a public repository, LAGOSUS users will need to use the `lagosus_compile` function (not `lagosus_get`) and supply the path to their local `locus`, `limno`, `geo`, and `depth` data folders.
+Currently only the “locus” module of LAGOS-US has been released in a public repository.
+Members of the development team who have access to unreleased modules (limno, geo, etc), will need to use the the `lagosus_compile` function (not `lagosus_get`) and supply the path to their local `locus`, `limno`, `geo`, or `depth` data folders.
 Replace the paths in the example below with the path to each respective folder on your system.
 Most people will have access to these folders through Dropbox.
-For example, the `locus_folder` would be assigned to something like:
+For example, the `locus_folder` would be assigned to something
-`C:/Users/FWL/Dropbox/CL_LAGOSUS_exports/LAGOSUS_LOCUS`
+like: `C:/Users/FWL/Dropbox/CL_LAGOSUS_exports/LAGOSUS_LOCUS`

 Files are “compiled” to an `R` data format in the location specified by the `dest_folder` argument.
 Recommended setting is `lagosus_path()`.